Metrohrad Shopping Mall

 The Metrohrad (Метроград) is an extensive underground shopping mall at Bessarabska Square, Kyiv, Ukraine.

 Overview

-The underground mall is located in the central part of Kyiv and stretches from the Lva Tolstoho Square to the Bessarabska Square along the Velyka Vasylkivska Street.
+The underground mall is located in the central part of Kyiv and stretches from the Square of Ukrainian Heroes to the Bessarabska Square along the Velyka Vasylkivska Street.
 It has two levels and an area of 20,000 sq meters.
-It is also being used as an underpass and has exits to Lva Tolstoho metro station, Velyka Vasylkivska Street, Tarasa Shevchenka Boulevard, Bessarabsky Market and Baseina Street The mall is divided on seven quarters by function:
+It is also being used as an underpass and has exits to Ploshcha Ukrainskykh Heroiv metro station, Velyka Vasylkivska Street, Tarasa Shevchenka Boulevard, Bessarabsky Market and Baseina Street The mall is divided on seven quarters by function: